The lepromin skin test is used to determine what type of leprosy a person has.

 A sample of inactive (cannot cause infection) leprosy-causing bacteria is injected just under the skin, often on the forearm, so that a small lump pushes the skin up.
 The lump indicates that the antigen has been injected at the correct depth.

-The injection site is labeled and examined 3 days, and again 28 days later to see if there is a reaction.
+The injection site is labeled and examined after 3 days, and again 28 days after the injection to see if there is a reaction.

 How to Prepare for the Test